NUELLAOMMA/NUELLAOMMA/README.md

 Hi, my name is Nneoma Emmanuella Anyadike
 I am a proactive Data Analyst with a passion for numbers, information and transforming raw data into actionable insights.
-I am proficient in the use of Microsoft office tools, SQL and Tableau I provide innovative solutions to complex business problems.
+I am proficient in the use of Microsoft office tools, SQL and Tableau.
+I provide innovative solutions to complex business problems.
 With experience in ETL process, Data Management and visualization tools, i bring a mix of technical expertise and strategic thinking.
 I am ready to leverage analytical skills to solve problems by tackling new projects as an individual and in a team.
-I’m currently learning Python
+I’m currently learning Python.
 You can reach me via mail at nuellaomma@gmail.com
-Pronouns: She/Her
+ My Pronouns: She/Her

 <!---